Rising-Stars-by-Sunshine/CS-ECON206-Yiwei/README.md

   The subjects’ behavior playing the customized demo will be different from this otree demo.
 Here are some possible differences:<br>
   1. People will perfer to send money back to the other because with the take money away session, they will have a higher payoff if they do this.<br>
   2. People have a higher chance to not collaborate at all because there exists a winner-takes-all rule.
-- oTree Experimental Code
+- oTree Experimental Code <br>
+See code/nbm-Trust_Yiwei.otreezip

 ### Spotlight
-- **Behavioral experimental paper**:<br>
+#### **Behavioral experimental paper**:<br>
-The paper on behavioral experimental research is "Fairness and Retaliation: The Economics of Reciprocity." by Fehr and Schmidt.<br>
+- The paper on behavioral experimental research is "Fairness and Retaliation: The Economics of Reciprocity." by Fehr and Schmidt.<br>
 In the article, the authors claim that traditional economic models can not work correctly to explain fairness and social norms by listing data from experiments, which contributes to their conclusion, individuals are willing to pay a cost to punish those who behave unfairly towards them, even when doing so is not in their immediate self-interest (Fehr and Schmidt 1999, 159-160).
 Therefore, the authors' thoughts show that people prefer revenge on those who do not do fair things to them.
 At the same time, the authors also mentioned that the influence of economic theories and policies by their discoveries, which is to incorporate reciprocity into consideration, will increase better development.
 (Fehr and Schmidt 1999, 178-179).
 This shows that it is considered to consider including exchange when making policies and doing projects.<br>
-**What research question does the behavioral experimental research intend to address?**<br>
+- **What research question does the behavioral experimental research intend to address?**<br>
 For this paper, the authors find that individuals would pay costs to punish people who did unfair things to them, even damaging their interests.
 (Fehr and Schmidt 1999, 160).
 This shows that the authors do behavioral experimental research to determine what the individuals' reactions' are when facing a different situation and whether the individuals' behavior is completely self-interested during economic processes.<br>
-**How does behavior in the experiments differ from backward induction?**<br>
+- **How does behavior in the experiments differ from backward induction?**<br>
 The most significant difference between this behavior in the experiments differ from backward induction is that backward induction maximizes the expectations by giving their beliefs about others' movements.
 Compared to backward induction, the results of the paper show that individuals are willing to deviate from pure self-interest and punish those who treat them unfairly, even if it comes at a cost.<br>
-**What is the behavioral (e.g., psychological, social) foundation that underpins the observed behavior?**<br>
+- **What is the behavioral (e.g., psychological, social) foundation that underpins the observed behavior?**<br>
 I think the behavioral foundation of the observed behavior is that individuals prefer to react similarly to others.
 This leads to the result of the paper.<br>
-- **Reinforcement learning paper**:<br>
+#### **Reinforcement learning paper**:<br>
-The academic paper on reinforcement learning paper is "Multi-agent Reinforcement Learning in Sequential Social Dilemmas."<br>
+- The academic paper on reinforcement learning paper is "Multi-agent Reinforcement Learning in Sequential Social Dilemmas."<br>
 In this paper, based on the Q-learning algorithm, the author analyzed the dynamics strategies learned by self-interested agents and constructed a variant of the Q-learning algorithm called the Independent Learner Fictitious Play (ILFP) algorithm.
 This algorithm allows the players to consider the possibility of others cooperating or betraying and then updating their playing strategies (Leibo et al. 2017, 1-2).
 In the paper, the authors introduced two games.
 The first is a fruit-gathering game, while the other is a wolfpack-hunting game (Leibo et al. 2017, 1).
 In the end, by doing the gameplay, the authors proved the effectiveness of the variant of the Q-learning algorithm, ILFP.
 They showed the capacity to apply reinforcement learning in model construction and understanding complex social interactions.
-**What is the game environment and the learning algorithm?**<br>
+- **What is the game environment and the learning algorithm?**<br>
 In the paper, it concludes two games, which is a fruit gathering game and a wolfpack-hunting game, The game environment of the fruit gathering game is that model a matrix whose rows represent different individuals and columns represents different bushes, the entries in the matiex indicate the payoff of each players when they tey to gain from bushes.
 The game environment of wolfpack-hunting game is to construct a grid that players can play multiple rounds and the wolves and prey animals taking turns moving around the grid.
 The wolves have to work together to hunt the animals.
 Considering the games above, it all involve things like Prisoner's Dilemma. <br>
-FOr the learning algorithm, in the paper is a variant of Q-learning called the Independent Learner Fictitious Play (ILFP) algorithm.
+For the learning algorithm, in the paper is a variant of Q-learning called the Independent Learner Fictitious Play (ILFP) algorithm.
 The algorithm allows each player to learn its own policy while taking into account the strategies of the other players, using a fictitious play approach to estimate the likelihood that other agents will cooperate or defect.<br>
-**How are the strategies from the reinforcement learning agents inspires you on trust building among humans?**<br>
+- **How are the strategies from the reinforcement learning agents inspires you on trust building among humans?**<br>
 The strategies from the reinforcement learning agent allows that agents to consider what other agents will do to change their strtegies.
 Therefore, from this situation, we can find that people learning from the actions of others and taking them into account when making decisions, humans can also build more effective strategies for cooperation and trust.
 ### More about the Author
 - headshot